Yoana01/duoprojectpwa/README.md

 # DuoProjectPWA

-PWA Duo Project - Yoana and Lazar
+PWA Duo Project - Yoana

 Please check the [Pressure cooker repository](https://git.fhict.nl/I444180/pressurecookerduo) as we are continuing working on the same idea